Open Science

 • The third rule of Open Science is: There is always room for improvement.

-We need everybody!
 Join your local Open Science Community, reach out to other communities if there is none at your institute.
 Talk to people whenever you have doubts about the quality or transparency of research.
-An of course, listen to the R2OS podcast on Spotify.
+And just do good science :)

 Let’s make science better.